The Footsteps of Jesus

 personal well-being.
 It is to be feared that many in attending the means of

-grace are only solicitous about their own edification and comfort.
-And there
+grace, are only solicitous about their own edification and comfort.
+And

-are some, of very high pretensions, who can tolerate no preaching but that
+there are some, of very high pretensions, who can tolerate no preaching but

-which is addressed to believers invariably.
-O, have such never read of the
+that which is addressed to believers invariably.
+O, have such never read of

-faithful shepherd, who left the ninety-nine sheep that were safe and secure,
+the faithful shepherd, who left the ninety-nine sheep that were safe and

-in order to traverse the wilderness in search of the one wanderer?
-They
+secure — in order to traverse the wilderness in search of the one wanderer?

-would have the ninety—nine wanderers neglected, that undivided attention
+They would have the ninety — nine wanderers neglected — that

-might be given to the one or the few folded sheep.
-To be personally
+undivided attention might be given to the few already folded sheep.
+To be

-comforted is their great concern.
-Let others perish; it matters but
+personally comforted is their great concern.
+Let others perish; it

-spirits, would yet be secretly—but surely, undermining the strength.
+time revive the spirits, would yet be secretly — but surely, undermining the

 It is quite natural for the people of God to be concerned